MatthewHaas/genetic_diversity/README.md

 # Supplementary Figures

 ### Figure S1
-Evanno method implemented by STRUCTURE harvester to show the ideal number of _K_ populations from STRUCTURE results<br>
+Evanno method implemented by [STRUCTURE harvester](https://taylor0.biology.ucla.edu/structureHarvester/) to show the ideal number of _K_ populations from STRUCTURE results.
+There's no code to show for this figure because we simply uploaded data from STRUCTURE and uploaded it to this website.<br>
 <img src="images/deltaK.png" width="500">